Erkaman/gl-water2d/README.md

-# 2D Smoothed Particle Hydrodynamics...
+# 2D Smoothed Liquid Simulation in WebGL

 TODO: this README is still under construction!

-Trying to implement 2D water simulation in WebGL using Smoothed Particle Hydrodynamics...
+This project is an implementation of 2D liquid simulation using  Smoothed Particle Hydrodynamics in WebGL.
+You can see some simulations made using this implementation below

 <table><thead>